 “That’s enough!”
 Jesus replied.

-Although there is some debate on what Jesus means by “That’s enough!”, the majority of Biblical scholars think Jesus means “That’s enough of this conversation!” and is meant as a rebuke.3 This somewhat enigmatic phrase cannot mean the disciples should be content with two weapons.
-If Jesus seriously intended armed resistance, two swords would be pitifully insufficient.
-“That is enough” means “Enough talk of swords!”—drop the subject, dismiss the matter.’4
+Although there is some debate on what Jesus means by “That’s enough!”, the majority of Biblical scholars think Jesus means “That’s enough of this conversation!” and is meant as a rebuke.11 This somewhat enigmatic phrase cannot mean the disciples should be content with two weapons.12 If Jesus seriously intended armed resistance, two swords would be pitifully insufficient.13 “That is enough” means “Enough talk of swords!”—drop the subject, dismiss the matter.’14

-So what then did Jesus mean when he said “buy a sword”?
-New Testament scholar I. Howard Marshall said that the command to buy a sword is “a call to be ready for hardship and self-sacrifice.”5 Darrell Bock of Dallas Seminary said the command to buy a sword symbolically “points to readiness and self-sufficiency, not revenge.”6 And the popular commentator William Hendriksen put it bluntly: “The term sword must be interpreted figuratively.”7 So when Jesus tells them to buy a sword, he is speaking figuratively about imminent persecution.
-According to this interpretation, when the disciples eagerly reveal that they already have two swords, they misunderstand Jesus’s figurative language (this isn’t the first time).
+So what then did Jesus mean when he said: “buy a sword”?
+New Testament scholar I. Howard Marshall said that the command to buy a sword is “a call to be ready for hardship and self-sacrifice.”15 Darrell Bock of Dallas Seminary said the command to buy a sword symbolically “points to readiness and self-sufficiency, not revenge.”16 And the popular commentator William Hendriksen put it bluntly: “The term sword must be interpreted figuratively.”17 So when Jesus tells them to buy a sword, he is speaking figuratively about imminent persecution.18 According to this interpretation, when the disciples eagerly reveal that they already have two swords, they misunderstand Jesus’s figurative language (this isn’t the first time).

 No More of This!

 Just hours later that day, Jesus and his disciples are in the garden of Gethsemane surrounded by temple guards.
-Peter, with sword in hand, asks Jesus, “Lord, should we strike with our swords?”
+Peter, with a sword in hand, asks Jesus, “Lord, should we strike with our swords?”
 Before Jesus could answer he “struck the servant of the high priest, cutting off his right ear” (v50).
 Jesus then says, “No more of this!” (v51), clearly indicating that he never intended for his disciples to rely on the swords they brought.19 Immediately after the prophecy had been fulfilled Jesus condemned the use of the sword.

-Jesus then warns Peter (and us all) that “all who draw the sword will die by the sword” (Matthew 26:52), a further repudiation of justified violence.
-After having rebuked this disciples’ typical worldly response to aggression, Jesus then modeled the way he would have disciples respond to aggression, by healing this guard’s ear (v51).
+Jesus warns Peter (and us all) that “all who draw the sword will die by the sword” (Matthew 26:52), a further repudiation of justified violence.
+After having rebuked the disciples’ typical worldly response to aggression, Jesus then modeled the way he would have disciples respond to aggression, by healing this guard’s ear (v51).
 You see, Peter cut off the ear of a soldier because he feared his enemies were derailing his plans for justice.
 But, Jesus healed the ear of the soldier because he knew his plan for justice included the healing of his enemies.
-According to Jesus his disciples are to serve, bless and pray for enemies, not afflict them.
+According to Jesus, his disciples are to serve, bless, and pray for enemies, not afflict them.

 Clearly, when read in context, we see that Jesus didn’t intend his disciples to use weapons.